 All Residential students are issued a campus mailbox.
-At his or her request, each commuter student can be issued a campus mailbox located in the Mall area.
-Announcements, updates, and official correspondence from the College are put in the mailboxes and e-mailed to all students at their Fisher College e-mail addresses.
-Combinations for mailboxes are available at the Office of Housing and Residential Life.
+At their request, commuter students will be issued a campus mailbox located in the Mall area.
+Announcements, updates, and official correspondence from the College are put in the mailboxes and emailed to all students at their Fisher College e-mail addresses.
+Combinations for mailboxes are available at the Housing Office.